Dashlane/password-changer-well-known/README.md

     }
     ```

-In the reply, the parameter verificationResponse will be the [response token](https://developers.google.com/recaptcha/docs/verify), usually called `g-recaptcha-response`.
+In the response, the parameter `verificationResponse` will be the [response token](https://developers.google.com/recaptcha/docs/verify), usually called `g-recaptcha-response`.

-This object reCaptchaVerification can also be in the well-known manifest, in case you always need a verified captcha.
+This object `reCaptchaVerification` can also be in the well-known manifest, in case you always need a verified captcha.

 ## Ready to join?

-When you have implemented it, you can get in touch with us by email and we'll add your website to the list : [dev-relationship (at) dashlane.com](mailto:dev-relationship@dashlane.com).
+Once you have implemented this you can get in touch with us by email and we'll add your website to the list : [dev-relationship (at) dashlane.com](mailto:dev-relationship@dashlane.com).

 If you have any question on this process use the same email or open an issue on the repository.